-Meeting venues have included the St John Ambulance Hall (Now the Irish Society Hall) in Domain Terrace, the Suburbs Rugby Club Rooms in Mathers Road, the Old Stone House in Shalamar Drive and the Cashmere Presbyterian Church Hall (the current venue).
-The Old Stone House venue was very suited to our club and attractive and helped gain and maintain membership but was earthquake damaged in February 2011 and has been closed ever since.
+Meeting venues have included the St John Ambulance Hall (Now the Irish Society Hall) in Domain Terrace, the Suburbs Rugby Club Rooms in Mathers Road, the Old Stone House in Shalamar Drive and the Cashmere Presbyterian Church Hall.
+Our present venue is the Old Stone House which was earthquake damaged in February 2011 and was closed for a number of years but is now fully restored.
 We used to have an annual combined meeting with the Lions club who were also based at the OSH.

 Membership has been relatively stable, generally between 40 and 50 active members.
 Fellowship has always been an important focus of the club and there is good participation in most District sporting events and the club has organised the District’s Indoor Bowling event every year from 1976.
 An annual international dinner and “Guess who’s coming to dinner?” evenings have been important in building strong relationships as well as acting as fund-raisers.

 In total, 48 Paul Harris Fellowships have been awarded by the club.